Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/form-controls.md

 ## Deployment - App Server

-* `tomcat/shared/classes/alfresco/web-extension/site-webscripts` (Untouched by re-depolyments and upgrades)
+* `tomcat/shared/classes/alfresco/web-extension/site-webscripts` (Untouched by re-deployments and upgrades)

 Best practice is to put the file in a directory that explains what the file is for, such as for example: